apohllo/ror-tasks/task-3/Readme.md

 stories into acceptance tests.
 When using tools such as Cucumber, this can be even the same process, i.e. system specification IS the acceptance test.

-Such tests define the high-level expectations imposed on the system.
+Such tests define a high-level expectations imposed on the system.
 But making this test pass is not immediate - the system still has to be written.
 Depending on the number of responsibilities it might cover tens or hundreds of classes.
 In the "old" approach one would start designing the system, using UML diagrams and the like.
 In TDD the design is mostly replaced by writing the tests.
 This is the moment when unit tests come into play.
 Acceptance tests allow for identifying the key entry points of the system - that is the elements the external actors of the system play with.
-So at first the unit tests are written for these classes.
+So the next step after writing the acceptance tests is writing the unit tests are written for the identified classes.

 Writing the tests for the "entry" classes allows for the identification of the other classes that cooperate with them.
 For sure this process is not straight